JSBundela/BREAST-CANCER-CLASSIFICATION-USING-Interval-Aggregation-Functions-/README.md

-# BREAST-CANCER-CLASSIFICATION-USING-Interval-Aggregation-Functions-
+#Developing Prediction Intervals for Artificial Neural Networks Using Interval Aggregation Functions
-Developing Prediction Intervals for Artificial Neural Networks Using Interval Aggregation Functions
+BREAST-CANCER-CLASSIFICATION-USING-Interval-Aggregation-Functions-

 • Improve the reliability of deep neural networks in classification tasks by integrating uncertainty through prediction intervals, using interval aggregation functions to capture and reflect prediction uncertainties.